SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 ## Chief
 ### Team Crew
 A sheriff may be appointed. <br>
-Trying to make an Impostor a sheriff is self-destructive<br>.
+Trying to make an Impostor a sheriff is self-destructive.<br>
 ### Game Settings
 | Name | Description
 |----------|:-------------:|